Fly0w/ShareHouseManagerPublic/README.md

 ![Image](Media/ShareHouseRobot.gif)

 **Garbage days :**
 The chores tab gathers the grocery chore and the garbage chore in one tab.
 It allows the residents to see the next garbage day, with the different types of garbage to take out.
-The ribbon is updated automatically, according to the data input in the App.vue file's state "b", more precisely in "daysWeek":
+The ribbon is updated automatically, according to the data input in the _App.vue_ file's state **"b"**, more precisely in "daysWeek":

 ```javascript
 data() {